 In certain circumstances, we may consider exceptions to the Investment Policy where an acquisition is made to meet the requirements of a valued tenant.

-We are focused on maintaining a diversified portfolio of quality properties with a liquid ratio of 24% of the portfolio.
-This allows us to be nimble and react quickly to changing market conditions.
+We are focused on maintaining a diversified portfolio of quality properties which allows us to be nimble and react quickly to changing market conditions.

-The portfolio has well diversified income streams, with the largest tenant in the portfolio being New Zealand Post (approximately 8% of gross property rental).
+The portfolio has well diversified income streams, with the largest tenant in the portfolio being less than less than 10% of gross property rental income.

 Argosy is one of nine listed property vehicles (LPVs) that make up the New Zealand listed property sector.
 Internationally, LPVs are sometimes known as real estate investment trusts (REITs).